dell/csm-docs/content/docs/deployment/helm/modules/installation/authorization v2.0/_index.md

 ## Install Dellctl

+>__Note__: Karavictl will not work with Authorization v2.x.
+Please use dellctl instead.

 Follow the instructions for [Installing dellctl](../../../../../support/cli/#installation-instructions).

 ## Configuring the CSM Authorization Proxy Server

 Follow the instructions available in CSM Authorization for [Configuring the CSM Authorization Proxy Server](../../../../../authorization/v2.x/configuration/).

 ## Configuring a Dell CSI Driver with CSM for Authorization